Dauletkali-Boranbai/assignment_3_ADS/README.md

 ![Program Output](screens/output.png)

-(Add your screenshot file here, for example output.png in the same folder)

 Conclusion

 Quick Sort is more efficient than Bubble Sort for large datasets, while Bubble Sort is only suitable for small or nearly sorted arrays.